ethanwicker/ethanwicker.github.io/_posts/2021-03-11-principal-components-analysis-001.md

 ![2021-03-11-principal-components-analysis-001-fig-2.png](/assets/img/2021-03-11-principal-components-analysis-001-fig-2.png){: .mx-auto.d-block :}

-### Another Interpretation of Principal Components
+### Another interpretation of principal components

 Earlier, I described the principal component loading vectors as the direction in feature space which the data vary the most, and the principal component scores as projections along these directions.
 However, it is also accurate to interpret the principal components as providing low-dimensional linear surfaces that are *closest* to the observations.